 The Company's Certificate of Incorporation provides for a classified board of directors, with three classes of directors each nearly as equal in number as possible.
 Each class serves for a three-year term and one class is elected each year.
-The Board of Directors is authorized to fix the number of directors within the range of three to fifteen members, and, effective at the 2001 Annual Meeting, the Board size has been set at seven members.
-Charles W. Schnatter and Richard F. Sherman are the members of the class to be elected at the 2001 Annual Meeting and have been nominated to serve as directors for a three-year term expiring at the annual meeting to be held in 2004.
+The Board of Directors is authorized to fix the number of directors within the range of three to fifteen members, and, effective at the 2002 Annual Meeting, the Board size has been set at eight members.
+John H. Schnatter, Owsley Brown Frazier and Wade S. Oney are the members of the class to be elected at the 2002 Annual Meeting and have been nominated to serve as directors for a three-year term expiring at the annual meeting to be held in 2005.
 The remaining five directors will continue to serve in accordance with their previous elections.
-Blaine E. Hurst resigned from the Board effective December 31, 2000.
+Mr. Frazier was appointed by the Board as a director in July 2001 for a term to expire at the 2002 Annual Meeting.